 We also construct \emph{LargeCrowd}, a benchmark dataset with over 100K labeled humans (2D bounding boxes, 2D keypoints, 3D ground plane and HVIPs) in 733 gigapixel images (19200×6480) of 9 different scenes.
 To our best knowledge, this is the first large-scene crowd dataset, which enables the training and evaluation on large-scene images with hundreds of people.
 Experimental results demonstrate that our method achieves globally consistent crowd reconstruction in a large scene.
-Fig.~\ref{fig:show} gives an example. \emph{The code and dataset will be available for research purposes}.
+Fig.~\ref{fig:show} gives an example.

 To summarize, our main contributions include: \begin{itemize} \item [1)] We propose Crowd3D, a multi-person 3D pose, shape and location estimation framework for large-scale scenes with hundreds of people.
 We design an adaptive human-centric cropping scheme and a joint local and global strategy to achieve the globally consistent reconstruction. \item [2)] We propose a progressive reconstruction network with \YL{the} newly defined HVIP, to alleviate the depth ambiguity and obtain global reconstructions in harmony with the scene. \item [3)] We contribute \emph{LargeCrowd}, a benchmark dataset with over 100K labeled crowded people in 733 gigapixel large-scene images (19200×6480), which are valuable for the training and evaluation of crowd reconstruction and spatial reasoning in large scenes. \end{itemize}